hbc/bcbioRNASeq/README.md

 ## Contribute

-- Only current release branch will be maintened
-- For major changes, create a new branch and a pull request that will be revised.
+- For all changes, fork or create a new branch, then issue a pull request that will be reviewed.
-- For small changes, commit directly to master.
+- Do not commit changes directly to master branch.
-- For fixes in releases, commit to releases branches.
-- Open issues or make pull request for changes affecting `bcbioRNADataSet` object or `setup.R` [RMarkdown][] dependency file.
+- Open issues for any changes affecting `bcbioRNADataSet` class or `setup.R` [RMarkdown][] dependency file.
+- Support can only provided for current release version.

 [Bioconductor]: https://bioconductor.org